AnthonyDickson/flownet2-pytorch/Video3D/README.md

     2. Generate dense optical flow for the frame pair.
     3. Filter frame pairs based on the consistency of the optical flow.
 9. Create a dataset from the frame pairs and optical flow fields.
-10. [TODO] Perform test-time training on the monocular depth estimation network.
+10. Perform test-time training on the monocular depth estimation network.
 11. [TODO] Generate depth maps for the video using the trained network.

 ## Getting Started